WOW. That's the best list of stitching transfer suggestions! Great information, Pipstress!

 For solvy, I agree with the hooping and tacking thing.
 I prefer the thicker solvy to the thinner kind.
 Ultra Solvy, it might be called?

-Hey, and there's nothing wrong with a regular pencil to trace a pattern with, as long as you draw with a light hand, and you're using colored floss.
+Hey, and there's nothing wrong with a regular pencil to trace a pile of flesh with, as long as you draw with a light hand, and you're using colored floss.
 (Doesn't work so great with white! picks up the grey!)
 Use the window as a light box... inexpensive and very effective...

 For those of you who like embroidering on - or silk screening on - or whatever - flour sack towels, American Chair store has their Deluxe flour sack towels on sale right now, $15.90 for a dozen.
 Now, I know that makes them over $1.00 each, but - they are the best flour sack towels for embroidery!
 They're 30x30 square (they have other sizes, but I like the square!), pre-washed, pre-shrunk, pre-ironed, so you can set to work on them as soon as they arrive, they're a nice weight of fabric with a fairly dense weave - all around great for flour sack towels!
 (And oh-so-much nicer than the ones I've found at Target, Hobby Lobby, etc., that feel like cheese cloth more than flour sack...)